Southern Charm Season Finale Recap: Kathryn the Great

 Cameran has some harsh advice for Craig, that he needs to get his life together.
 I mean, Craig got a life coach and then stopped calling the life coach because he didn’t want to do anything she said.
 That’s just nuts.
 I’ve always been a Craig apologist, but he really does need to get his life together.
 I don’t think he needs to practice law like Cameran seems to, but if he wants to do pillows, then do pillows.
 If he wants to do something else, do something else.
 But it’s clear that he needs someone to focus him and, honestly, probably something to get him out of this depression he’s been in for at least several seasons.

 At least he tries to make things right with Naomie who turns her nose up at him like a skunk who just shot her load all over an unsuspecting farmer.
-She’s pissed that he brought a date to the ball and says he’s not an upfront person so he should just, and I quote, “fuck off.”
+She’s pissed that he brought a date to the ball and says he’s not an up-front person so he should just, and I quote, “Fuck off.”

 Austen and Chelsea seem to have settled into something that is a little bit like a couple again, but they didn’t get much screen time at all during this finale.
 Whitney was sort of like the stale air that got wafted out of the room after someone opened a window.
 Who does that leave us with?
 Oh, just Kathryn.
 Just Kathryn making fists in her white gloves while Ashley trots off into the night with Thomas on her arm.
 “Oh, I’m not going anywhere,” Ashley taunted and that is just what Kathryn is afraid of most.
-But it looks like Kathryn won the show, which is a much better time than winning the rotted out heart pig heart of Thomas Ravenel.
+But it looks like Kathryn won the show, which is a much better time than winning the rotted-out pig heart of Thomas Ravenel.